 My point in the story, though, was to say that the only way as an author I could save this man’s life was if I made the dog talk.
 Which was heavy-handed, and not very realistic.
 In real life, I wished that we would all become the talking dogs that would save people’s lives.
 We have to actively reach out and reverse the church’s long poisoning of gay people.
 This poisoning leads to suicide, but it more often leads gay people into forced heterosexual marriages–and not very good ones at that, that lead to divorce; it also leads to people leaving the church, and God; it leads to hopelessness and despair.
 These are not the goals of the Good News.

 I created Talking Dog as a portal towards resources–a way to bring back the Good News.
-With resources we can seek out the right answers to these questions, and help many people who are hurting– gay people, their families and the rest of the Christian community.
+With resources we can seek out the right answers to these questions, and help many people who are hurting– queer and trans people, their families and the rest of the Christian community.